 6) THE MASON COUNTY EXPERIENCE Mason County has a variety of unique attractions including: Ludington Area Center for the Arts, Historic White Pine Village, Lake Winds Energy Park, S.S.
 Badger Carferry, Sandcastles Children’s Museum, Waterfront Sculpture Park and Playground, and several area lighthouses.
-Not only does Mason County have many attractions but the residents also take pride in hosting a wide range of festivals and celebrations.
-Some of the highlights of the season are the NYE Ball Drop, Lakestride Half Marathon & 5K, Gus Macker 3-on-3 Charity Basketball Tournament, Freedom Festival, Ludington Offshore Classic, Friday Night Live, Western Michigan Fair, Art Fairs, Movies in the Park, Suds on the Shore, and Scottville Harvest Festival.
+Not only does Mason County have many attractions, but the residents also take pride in hosting a wide range of festivals and celebrations.
+Some of the highlights of the seasons are the NYE Ball Drop, Lakestride Half Marathon & 5K, Gus Macker 3-on-3 Charity Basketball Tournament, Freedom Festival, Ludington Offshore Classic, Friday Night Live, Western Michigan Fair, Art Fairs, Movies in the Park, Suds on the Shore, and Scottville’s 10 & 31 Celebration.

 7) POPULAR OUTDOOR DESTINATIONS Mason County has over 28 miles of sandy shoreline.
-Whether you want to spend time at the beach or enjoying the inland hidden treasures, there are an abundance of outdoor activities throughout the county at Ludington State Park, Lake Michigan beaches, Nordhouse Dunes Wilderness Area, Hamlin Lake, Pere Marquette River, Manistee National Forest, area golf courses and on Lake Michigan.
+Whether you want to spend time at the beach or enjoying the inland hidden treasures, there is an abundance of outdoor activities throughout the county at Ludington State Park, Lake Michigan beaches, Nordhouse Dunes Wilderness Area, Hamlin Lake, Pere Marquette River, Manistee National Forest, area golf courses, and Lake Michigan.

 9) CHANGING SEASONS ALONG THE WEST MICHIGAN SHORELINE The variety in seasons offers a multitude of opportunities to observe and appreciate the great outdoors.
 Outdoor enthusiasts can explore many different activities ranging from skiing, snowshoeing and ice fishing to kayaking, swimming, and biking.

-10) A MORE SUSTAINABLE FUTURE THROUGH COMMUNITY INVESTMENT Mason County is in the midst of continued development and growth which is revitalizing the downtowns and enhancing commerce.
+10) A MORE SUSTAINABLE FUTURE THROUGH COMMUNITY INVESTMENT Mason County is in the midst of continued development and growth, which is revitalizing downtowns and enhancing commerce.
 Businesses are investing and expanding through many different projects including: the expansion of the hospital, FloraCraft, House of Flavors and Blu Moon Bistro.
-Consumers Energy is also expanding their investment in the county through the development of the Lake Winds Energy Park and the upgrade of the Ludington Pumped Storage Plant.
-Cultural and recreational enhancements include: expansion of the public library, the establishment of the Maritime Museum, a new handicap accessible trail at the Ludington State Park, the West End Development Project, the Mason County Sports Hall of Fame, the Lumber Heritage and Barn Quilt Trails, and several new sculptures.
+Consumers Energy is also expanding its investment in the county through the development of the Lake Winds Energy Park and the upgrade of the Ludington Pumped Storage Plant.
+Cultural and recreational enhancements include: expansion of the public library, the establishment of the Maritime Museum, a new handicap-accessible trail at the Ludington State Park, the West End Development Project, the Mason County Sports Hall of Fame, the Lumber Heritage and Barn Quilt Trails, and several new sculptures.

 YOUR FIRST VISIT

-SHOP DOWNTOWN: Stop into Todd and Brad Reed Photography and enjoy the views of the area as these nationally known photographers showcase the entire region through stunning photos.
+SHOP DOWNTOWN: Stop into Todd and Brad Reed Photography and enjoy the views of the area, as these nationally known photographers showcase the entire region through stunning photos.
 This is also a perfect place to grab a keepsake or your first piece of local wall art in your new home/apartment.
 If you get here early enough, check out Sandcastles Children’s Museum.
 Over 25 interactive exhibits will interest curious kids and adults alike.
-When you are ready to grab dinner, stroll the streets and take in any of the 9 beautiful murals created by local artists throughout the downtown area.

-TURN IN FOR THE NIGHT: So many choices, from downtown hotels and historic bed and breakfasts to the comfortable lodging properties throughout the area, you are sure to find your perfect place to call home for the night.
+TURN IN FOR THE NIGHT: With so many choices, from downtown hotels and historic bed and breakfasts to the comfortable lodging properties throughout the area, you are sure to find your perfect place to call home for the night.

 TAKE IN THE STATE PARK: One of Michigan’s most popular state parks, the Ludington State Park is comprised of nearly 5,300 acres of scenic sand dunes, ponds, marshlands and forests.
 It is situated between Hamlin Lake and Lake Michigan with several miles of shoreline and beaches on both bodies of water.
-Located within the Ludington State Park is the Big Sable Point Lighthouse.
-This is a popular destination to bike to.
+Located within the Ludington State Park is the historic Big Sable Point Lighthouse.
+This is a popular destination to visit, by foot or bike.
 Bike rentals are available at various locations throughout the downtown Ludington area and at the park.